- Requests by Federal Immigration and Customs Enforcement (ICE) Agents

 *Legal documents, such as a complaint, warrant, subpoena, summons, hearing notice, or any other notice of a legal order or proceeding, may arrive at the College by mail, or in some cases by a process server or a Sheriff.
 A process server is an individual who serves (or officially hand-delivers) notice of a legal process to a participant in that legal process.
 This practice is called "service of process."
 Usually legal documents relating to College business will be addressed to "Swarthmore College" or "The Board of Managers of Swarthmore College", but sometimes will name specific employees of the Swarthmore College community.

-If you have questions about any of these protocols, please contact the Office of General Counsel.
+If you are a member of the Swarthmore College community and have questions about any of these protocols or would like a copy, please contact the Office of General Counsel.